dufferzafar/col-362-ta/Assignment 1/Readme.md

         \c vpl_db
         \i meta/schema.sql

-        REVOKE ALL ON SCHEMA public FROM vpl_user;
+        REVOKE ALL ON SCHEMA public FROM public;
+        GRANT ALL ON SCHEMA public TO postgres;

-        REVOKE ALL ON DATABASE vpl_db FROM vpl_user;
+        REVOKE ALL ON DATABASE vpl_db FROM public;
+        GRANT ALL ON DATABASE vpl_db TO postgres;

         GRANT CONNECT ON DATABASE vpl_db TO vpl_user;
         GRANT SELECT ON Paper, Author, PaperByAuthors, Citation, Venue TO vpl_user;

+        GRANT USAGE ON schema public TO vpl_user;
+        GRANT CREATE ON schema public TO vpl_user;
         ```

 ## Assignment 1 with VPL